anahv/Nugget-for-Web/README.md

-This is a dashboard for your nuggets.
+# This is a web dashboard for your nuggets.